Frequently Asked Questions

 How do I send faxes or postal mail?

-If you have enough coins in your account, you will be automatically prompted when sending your message.
+You will be asked how you want to deliver your letter before you send it.
+Use the write keyword, for example, to start a letter.
 You’ll need 10 coins per recipient for a fax, or 75 for a postal letter. (e.g., 300 for a letter going to the President and your three members of Congress.)
 Use the buy keyword to buy coins!

 You did not get my letter, parts of it were cut off, or my letter is mixed up!